 God’s love doesn’t excuse our wrongdoing.
 God’s love deals head-on with our wrongdoing, as God’s own son is punished in our place.
 Jesus Christ - the only human to never sin and to be free of the penalty deserving of sinners - willingly switched places and died for sinners - you and me.

-This is how God proved his love for you.
-In the most staggering, mind-blowing act of self-sacrifice ever demonstrated.
+This is how God proved His love for you.
 Jesus was punished so that we can go free.
-Jesus died so that instead of receiving justice, you would receive mercy and be restored to enjoy life with God forever.
+Jesus died so that instead of receiving justice, we would receive mercy and be restored to enjoy life with God forever.

 “For God loved the world in this way; he gave his one and only son, so that everyone who believes in him will not perish but have eternal life.”
 John 3:16